About Neal Shusterman

 Shusterman has also received awards from organizations such as the International Reading Association, and the American Library Association, and has garnered a myriad of state and local awards across the country.
 His talents range from film directing, to writing music and stage plays, and has even tried his hand at creating games.

 Shusterman has earned a reputation as a storyteller and dynamic speaker.
 As a speaker, he is in constant demand at schools and conferences.
 Degrees in both psychology and drama give him a unique approach to writing, and his novels always deal with topics that appeal to adults as well as teens, weaving true-to-life characters into sensitive and riveting issues, and binding it all together with a unique and entertaining sense of humor.
-Neal lives in Jacksonville, Florida, but spends much of his time travelling the world speaking, and signing books for readers.
+Neal lives in Jacksonville, Florida, but spends much of his time traveling the world speaking, exploring, and signing books for readers.
+Visit Neal at facebook.com/NealShusterman, and on Instagram, TikTok, and Twitter @nealshusterman

 A Word from the Author